 Cardholders and/or departmental proxies are able to view charges online and, if necessary, distribute charges to the appropriate PeopleSoft Chart fields.
 A charge will automatically post to the default PeopleSoft Chart fields (DeptId or grant) in 21 days if the Cardholder or Proxy does not approve it.
 Not approving in PeopleSoft may result in extra paperwork by the Cardholder and/or Proxy to reallocate funds.
 Within PeopleSoft, a user can include a justification for the charge(s).
 However, once the expense has been posted, a justification cannot be made retroactively (although an attachment can be made to a line of entry).

 You may attach PCard receipts in PeopleSoft.
+Receipts are required for all charges.
 See page 13 of the Guide to PCard in PeopleSoft for instructions.

 When reviewing your travel card expenses within the e-expense system, and you find a charge that needs to be disputed, please contact TSS.
 If you had personal expenses on your card and owe Tufts money, or if a vendor gives you a refund check for a previous purchase, please send the check to TSS with the travel report number.
 We will process the paperwork and deposit the check.